ulysses-camara/ulysses-fetcher/README.md

   }
 }
 ```
 6. Create a Pull Request with your changes, providing all information about your resource.
-Your contribution will be reviewed and, if appropriate to this package, it may get accepted.
+Your contribution will be reviewed and, if appropriate to this library, it may get accepted.

 ---